 Some of the links below are affiliate links, which means we will earn a commission on the products or services you purchase using the links.
 There is no additional cost to you and the earnings help keep this website running.
 Read the Affiliate Disclaimer for more information.

 We recently completed our first RV trip to Baja California and in this post we’ll share everything we learned and tips for your Baja camping adventure.
-Our RV Travel in Baja guide will include:
+This guide will cover getting a Mexican Tourist Card, Baja auto insurance, Mexican customs restrictions, border crossing into Baja, driving in Baja, getting fuel in Baja, safety, beach camping, and other resources for RV travel in Baja.

 RV Travel in Baja